tfreedman/Vivarium/README.md

 Vivarium
 ========

-Note: This project was an assignment for Ryerson’s second level Computer Science course.
+Note: This project was an assignment for Ryerson’s second Computer Science course.
 The assignment was to create a vivarium, with various creatures that would interact with one another in the event of a collision.
 As the purpose of the assignment was to partially show that you understood object oriented programming, many of the classes were required, and do not necessarily reflect the way I would have built it if I had full control.

 ![Example Run](/screenshot.png)